Ultimate Travel of Pisac Ruins + Market

-Pisac Ruins – Archeological Park
+Pisac Archeological Site

-Main Attractions at Pisac.
+Main Attractions at Pisac town.

-The architecture is built on indigenous remains mixed by Viceroy Francisco de Toledo.
+The town's architecture is built on indigenous remains mixed by Viceroy Francisco de Toledo.
 Pisac is recognized for its large number of attractions as well as its charming and colorful atmosphere.
 Below are some of the fantastic attractions you must not miss on your trip to Pisac;

-Comunitario de Pisac
+Comunitario Museum of Pisac

 Nusta Encantada (The Enchanted Nusta)

 That is a rock formation on the road to the south that is said to be the remains of Princess Inquill carrying bags on her back on Nustayoc hill.
-According to the legend, the chief Huayllapuma and his people suffered attacks by their neighbors who used the rainy season to attack the kingdom.
-Chumpi, the oracle Wankar Kuichi, prophesied that only a price that could build a bridge on the river overnight could marry the princess.
+According to the legend, chief Huayllapuma and his people suffered attacks by their neighbors who used the rainy season to attack the kingdoms.
+Chumpi, the oracle Wankar Kuichi, prophesied that only a prince who could build a bridge on the river overnight could marry the princess.
 A young man once came and decided to make the bridge overnight while the princess walked forward carrying their belongings on her back.
 She was not supposed to look back at any point.
 When the ground shook, she looked back and turned into a rock.

 The City of the Towers

-Pisac Food Specialties.
+Pisac Food Specialties

 Only a handful of places globally invoke paradisiacal spirit; Pisac is definitely among the number.